The 10 Best Things to do in Osaka – on Your First Trip

 Check availability and prices here.

-You can also book The Edge in advance, which might not be a bad idea if you’re pushed for time as it’s limited to just seven people, but do note that it does get canceled in bad weather.
+You can also book The Edge in advance, which might not be a bad idea if you’re pushed for time, as it’s limited to just seven people, but do note that it does get cancelled in bad weather.

 A nice touch is that they offer a one-day pass so you can come up here during the day and return to see the sunset while only paying once.